-!
 For information on how to implement the acquisition instruments, see also:

-How do I present my company as an attractive training organization? (see Ch.
-4.1)

-What expectations of young people should I prepare myself for? (see Ch.
-4.2)

-How can I become a player in career counseling? (see Ch.
-4.3)

-How can I communicate successfully with young people? (see Ch.
-4.4)

-How can I use trainees in the recruitment process?
-(Ch.
+How do I present my company as an attractive training organization? (\rightarrow Ch.
+4.1) On the expectations of young people I have to adjust myself? (\rightarrow Ch.
+4.2) How do I join as a player on the professional orientation? (\rightarrow Ch.
+4.3) How do I communicate successfully with young people? (\rightarrow Ch.
+4.4) How can I use trainees in the recruitment process? (\rightarrow Ch.
 4.5)